h2non/imaginary/README.md

 Status Codes  [code:count]      200:300
 ```

-Humanazing the benchmark results, imaginary can deal with 20 request/sec
+imaginary can deal efficiently with 20 request/sec
-cropping an image of 5MB and taking for each request around 100ms
+cropping an image of 5MB and spending for each request around 100ms

 ## Usage